rahimentezari/MusicDetection/README.md

 # MusicDetection
-This Project is about Music Detection. in which machine detect the frames music is playing(like Voice Activity Detection).
+This Project is about Music Detection, in which machine detects the frames music is playing(like Voice Activity Detection).
 For this project I have used the following musics: <br />
 - Alpen Donau Adria <br />
 - Barbara Karlich Show <br />